Change style settings

 The size settings are a combination of the container's width and height.
 You can set a widget's width and height in the following three modes:

 - Stretch—Set a widget size based on the size of its container.

 The Position of a widget is defined by the distance from each side to its container, which is Left, Right, Top and Bottom.
 For example, Left means how far a widget’s left edge is offset to the left edge of its parent container.
 When you add a widget, you can enter a value in the corresponding position’s input box.
 To specify a distance for the opposite edge, click Change to auto (or click Change to custom on the opposite side in the diagram).

 Different size modes correspond to different position configurations.
-Take Width as an example, if Width is set to Custom or Auto, you can set the position by changing the distance value for the left or right edge, and the other is set automatically.
-If Width is set to Stretch, you can set its position by customizing the distance to both Left and Right side, while Width is automatically set by the remaining length of the container width.
-Similar for Height but corresponds to Position Top and Bottom.
+For example, if Width is set to Custom or Auto, you can set the position by changing the distance value for the left or right edge, and the other is set automatically.
+If Width is set to Stretch, you can set its position by customizing the distance to both the left and right side, while width is automatically set by the remaining length of the container's width.
+Height is similar, but corresponds to Top and Bottom.

 - %—The percentage of the container's width and height

 When you add a scrolling page to your app, its layout is organized in blocks.
 Blocks use a multicolumn grid layout like that used in the Row widget.